 By Terry Tomalin

 So you want to catch fish but you don’t know where to start.

 You have two options: Buy some instructional books, DVDs, perhaps even attend a few seminars, and then spend the next year or so doing a lot of fishing but not much catching.

-Or. you could hire a fishing guide.
+Or. you could hire a fishing guide in Florida.
 Some people may balk at the price, but engaging the services of a competent, professional will greatly improve your chances of catching fish.

 Before we start, a couple of questions: Are you planning your vacation around a fishing trip, i.e., you want to catch a tarpon and you don't care where you go?
 Or do you already have a location in mind and just want to fish while you're there?